sixftover/jekyll_blog/_posts/2017-08-08-food_shopping_in_shanghai.md

 thumbnail: "/img/article/thumb/food.jpg"
 thumbnailRetina: "/img/article/thumb/food@2x.jpg"
 title: Food Shopping in Shanghai
-excerpt: When I miss home, the first thing that I turn to is food.
+description: When I miss home, the first thing that I turn to is food.
 This may not be the healthiest of habits, but it is the honest truth...
 date: 2017-08-08 00:00:00 +0000
 city: Shanghai